-If you can give yourself to trust your team and believe the best until trust is broken, you will find that for most people, trust is never broken!
-Mistrust never inspires the behavior you want.
-Click To Tweet
+If you can resolve yourself to consistently trust your team and believe the best unless trust is broken, you will find that for most people, trust is never broken!

 2) Practice development over directives.

 Training is crucial in avoiding micromanaging.
 The more you develop the person the less you need to direct them.